Differentiating $L_\infty$ groupoids: Lie -groupoids and graded manifolds

 \subsection{Graded manifolds and their tangent spaces}

-We are interested in two sorts of graded manifolds the first of which are N-manifolds.
-Our objects of interest --- Lie $n$-algebroids are N-manifolds equipped with a degree 1 differential $Q$, also known as A homological vector field.
+We are interested in two sorts of graded manifolds, the first of which are N-manifolds.
+Our objects of interest --- Lie $n$-algebroids are N-manifolds equipped with a degree 1 differential $Q$, also known as a homological vector field.
 However, we will need our version of the fat point and the test object to be $\Z$-graded manifolds.

-{Various flavours of $\Z$-graded manifolds exist throughout the literature, cf. e.g. \cite{Voronov02} or \cite{Vysok2022, kotov-salnikov:21}}.
-Here we give a short recall with a slightly modified definition of $\Z$-graded manifolds according to our needs in this article, while the one for N-manifolds is equivalent to the standard references (see e.g. \cite[Section1.1]{Zambon-Zhu:quotient} and references therein). \begin{definition} A $\Z$-{\bf graded manifold} $\huaM$ is a $\Z$-graded graded-commutative algebra $C(\huaM)$ (called the ``function algebra'') such that there exist a $\Z$-graded vector bundle $V_\bullet$ and an isomorphism
+{Various flavours of $\Z$-graded manifolds exist throughout the literature, cf. \cite{Voronov02} or \cite{Vysok2022, kotov-salnikov:21}}.
+Here we give a short recall with a slightly modified definition of $\Z$-graded manifolds according to our needs in this article, while the one for N-manifolds is equivalent to the standard references (see \cite[Section1.1]{Zambon-Zhu:quotient} and references therein). \begin{definition} A $\Z$-{\bf graded manifold} $\huaM$ is a $\Z$-graded graded-commutative algebra $C(\huaM)$ (called the ``function algebra'') such that there exist a $\Z$-graded vector bundle $V_\bullet$ and an isomorphism

-Furthermore, when $V_\bullet$ is concentrated on strictly negative degrees, we call $\huaM$ a N-manifold.
-Through out the article, unless otherwise mentioned, we always assume that a graded vector bundle $V_\bullet$ has finite rank in each component $V_i$. \end{definition} \begin{remark} In this definition and through out in this article, $S^{\ge 0}$ denotes the (augmented) symmetric algebra, that is, it includes the arity 0 part $\Gamma(S^{0} V^*_\bullet) := C^\infty (M)$, which has degree 0.
+Furthermore, when $V_\bullet$ is concentrated on strictly negative degrees, we call $\huaM$ an $N$-manifold.
+Throughout the article, unless otherwise mentioned, we always assume that a graded vector bundle $V_\bullet$ has finite rank in each component $V_i$. \end{definition} \begin{remark} In this definition and throughout this article, $S^{\ge 0}$ denotes the (augmented) symmetric algebra, that is, it includes the arity 0 part $\Gamma(S^{0} V^*_\bullet) := C^\infty (M)$, which has degree 0.
 Otherwise, the degree of an element in $\Gamma(S^{\ge 0} V^*_\bullet)$ is the sum of the degrees of each term in the symmetric product.

 For convenience, we define graded manifolds using just the global function algebra and not using a sheaf of algebras.
-This way, for us the Batchelor-Gawedzki Theorem, which has certain subtelties in the $\mathbb Z$-graded case (cf. e.g. \cite{kotov-salnikov:21}) is part of the definition for us. \end{remark}
+This way, the Batchelor-Gawedzki Theorem, which has certain subtleties in the $\mathbb Z$-graded case (cf. \cite{kotov-salnikov:21}), is part of the definition for us. \end{remark}